OLD Mission Capital LLC Makes New $357,000 Investment in Agiliti, Inc. (NYSE:AGTI)

 Wall Street Analysts Forecast Growth

 Several analysts recently commented on AGTI shares.
-KeyCorp decreased their price target on shares of Agiliti from $27.00 to $25.00 and set an “overweight” rating for the company in a report on Wednesday, August 10th.
 Morgan Stanley decreased their price target on shares of Agiliti from $23.00 to $20.00 and set an “overweight” rating for the company in a report on Tuesday, October 11th.
-Finally, Raymond James decreased their price target on shares of Agiliti from $25.00 to $22.00 and set an “outperform” rating for the company in a report on Monday, August 15th.
+Raymond James decreased their price target on shares of Agiliti from $25.00 to $22.00 and set an “outperform” rating for the company in a report on Monday, August 15th.
+Finally, KeyCorp decreased their price target on shares of Agiliti from $27.00 to $25.00 and set an “overweight” rating for the company in a report on Wednesday, August 10th.
 Six investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the company has a consensus rating of “Buy” and an average price target of $24.67.

 Agiliti Profile